creative-force/documentation/content-stages.md

  - Gameplay must be addicting to play over and over again; the content should immerse you with gameplay alone
  - Every logical game mode objective should be setup as that is part of the gameplay
  - Cameras should be setup statically as cameras impart important information that cannot be untested
- - Name zones should exist over 80% of the map
+ - Name zones volumes exist over 80% of the map (names need not be final)
+ - The map is 80% contained (focus on just big blockers as the map will still be changing in art)
- - An art direction needs to be decided on
+ - An art direction needs to be decided on as a team
  - Final product is represented as "<Content Name> 0.#.0" as it is playable and has gone through many iterations

 _Flexible_